Home News U.S. Sen. Sheldon Whitehouse misses deciding vote on Trumps tariffs while visiting South Korea

 Share

-Rhode Island: Senator Sheldon Whitehouse (D-RI) missed a Senate vote aimed at overturning President Donald Trump’s new global tariffs.
+WASHINGTON, D.C. — U.S. Senator Sheldon Whitehouse (D-R.I.) missed a Senate vote on Trump’s global tariffs.

 The vote, held Wednesday, ended in a 49-49 tie.
 Vice President JD Vance broke the deadlock in favor of the Trump administration, sinking the bipartisan resolution.
 Whitehouse, a strong critic of Trump’s trade policies, was in South Korea attending the Our Ocean summit, representing the United States as the sole American official at the international climate and ocean conference.